 Cul-de-sac streets in all industrial zones shall generally not exceed 1500 feet in length, measured per Section C.3.c(l) above.
-The Commission may grant a waiver of the length requirement of this section, in industrial zones only, if the Commission deems it desirable due to adverse topographic or_environmental conditions, difficult site configuration, if such street is likely to be extended in the future to another outlet, if no potential outlet would be available to serve the industrial zone area, or if such extension serves the purposes of access management, subject to the following conditions:
+The Commission may grant a modification of the length requirement of this section, in industrial zones only, if the Commission deems it desirable due to adverse topographic or environmental conditions, difficult site configuration, if such street is likely to be extended in the future to another outlet, if no potential outlet would be available to serve the industrial zone area, or if such extension serves the purposes of access management, subject to the following conditions:

-- (a) In no case shall a dead end street exceed 2,500 feet in length. - (b) If a potential outlet is available, the Commission shall conclude that the conceptual routing of such outlet appears reasonable. - (c) If no potential outlet is available, the Commission shall determine that the subject property cannot be reasonably served by any other public street (existing or future) due to_site constraints (environmental or topographic), accepted engineering standards, and/or prohibitive or excessive cost.

-- (d) The Commission shall determine that the proposed extension conforms to the goals and objectives of access management. - (e) The Commission shall conclude that the proposed street extension will function as an industrial local street, rather than a collector or arterial highway. - (f) Underground utilities must be provided.
+- a) In no case shall a dead end street exceed 2,500 feet in length. - b) If a potential outlet is available, the Commission shall conclude that the conceptual routing of such outlet appears reasonable. - c) If no potential outlet is available, the Commission shall determine that the subject property cannot be reasonably served by any other public street (existing or future) due to site constraints (environmental or topographic), accepted engineering standards, and/or prohibitive or excessive cost. - d) The Commission shall determine that the proposed extension conforms to the goals and objectives of access management. - e) The Commission shall conclude that the proposed street extension will function as an industrial local street, rather than a collector or arterial highway. - f) Underground utilities must be provided.

-Said waiver may be considered and acted upon at the request of the subdivider in advance of a formal subdivision application.
+Said modification may be considered and acted upon at the request of the subdivider in advance of a formal subdivision application.
 In such cases, a conceptual layout of the proposed street extension shall be submitted with the written waiver request, accompanied by a narrative statement explaining the proposal and why a waiver is consistent with the requirements of this section.

-Any such waiver shall be conditional upon the requirement that individual lot development within the industrial subdivision shall, to the extent possible, provide for emergency vehicle access in the event of a street blockage (e.g. fallen tree, ruptured pipe, etc.).
+Any such modification shall be conditional upon the requirement that individual lot development within the industrial subdivision shall, to the extent possible, provide for emergency vehicle access in the event of a street blockage (e.g. fallen tree, ruptured pipe, etc.).
 This may include an access driveway at each end of the street frontage providing an uninterrupted -on-site vehicle by-pass to the blockage.
 Such driveways can and should be shared with abutting lots where feasible.

-- d.
-Future Street Stubs - Street stubs shall be provided where, in the opinion of the Commission, they are necessary for a coordinated street system connecting a subdivision with adjoining land that may be developed in the future.
+d.
+Future Street Stubs

+- (1) Street stubs shall be provided where, in the opinion of the Commission, they are necessary for a coordinated street system connecting a subdivision with adjoining land that may be developed in the future.
 These street stubs shall not require pavement. - (2) It shall be the responsibility of the subdivider to rough grade the street stubs as shown on the final plans. - (3) Ownership of the street stubs shall be transferred to the Town at the time of transfer of all other streets in the subdivision. - (4) Final construction of street stubs shall be done by the subdivider of the abutting land.
-In the event two or more abutting subdivisions are being built simultaneously, it shall be the shared responsibility of the subdividers to fulfill these requirements. - e.
-Curbs and Gutters - (1) Curbing shall be required on all new streets for the purposes of drainage, safety, and delineation and protection of pavement edge.
-Curbing may be required where existing streets are widened/improved. - (2) Where curbing is not required, some type of edge definition and stabilization shall be furnished for safety reasons and to prevent unraveling of the pavement.
+In the event two or more abutting subdivisions are being built simultaneously, it shall be the shared responsibility of the subdividers to fulfill these requirements.

+e.
+Curbs and Gutters

+- (1) Curbing shall be required on all new streets for the purposes of drainage, safety, and delineation and protection of pavement edge.
+Curbing may be required where existing streets are widened/improved. - (2) Where curbing is not required, some type of edge definition and stabilization shall be furnished for safety reasons and to prevent unraveling of the pavement. - (3) Curbing shall be designed to provide a ramp for bicycles and/or wheelchairs as required by State law. - (4) Curbing and ramps shall be constructed according to the specifications set forth in the Public Improvements Specifications manual.